tTrmc/dotz/README.md

 └── .gitignore              # Files and directories to exclude
 ```

-The `.git` folder is created inside `~/.loom/repo` once you initialize loom.
+The `.git` folder is created inside `~/.dotz/repo` once you initialize dotz.

 ---

 ## Configuration

-loom uses configurable file patterns to determine which files to track.
-The configuration is stored in `~/.loom/config.json`.
+dotz uses configurable file patterns to determine which files to track.
+The configuration is stored in `~/.dotz/config.json`.

 ### Default File Patterns